kineticman/ESPN4CC4C/README.md

 ## 🆕 What’s new (v5.1.x+)

-- **Database maintenance dashboard** ⭐ **NEW**: `/admin/refresh` shows last refresh/VACUUM status, duration, and whether it was run manually or by the scheduler, with buttons to trigger a refresh or VACUUM immediately.
+- **Admin pages** ⭐ **NEW**: `/admin` is a simple hub page linking to all of the useful endpoints, and `/admin/refresh` shows last refresh/VACUUM status, duration, and whether it was run manually or by the scheduler, with buttons to trigger a refresh or VACUUM immediately.
 - **Compose-only onboarding**: just drop a Portainer Stack or run `docker compose up` — no extra setup.
 - **Built-in scheduler (APScheduler)**: runs inside the FastAPI app (no system cron needed) and automatically:
   - refreshes the database at **08:05 / 14:05 / 20:05** every day